nimbus8/repss/README.md

-  mind the profanity (where it occurs) and instead focus on the scaffolding's potential usefulness to them (as a literary device to enhance their own creativity, to manage their fractured and non-linear thinking patterns, to better explore and refine their ideas, etc), and should they find it useful, interesting, or worthy of a book deal, they should consider emailing me, or *sending me money* if they'd like for the project to see it's conclusion much sooner, with their feedback and their valued input.
+  mind the profanity (where it occurs) and instead focus on the scaffolding's potential usefulness to them (as a literary device to enhance their own creativity, to manage their fractured and non-linear thinking patterns, to better explore and refine their ideas, etc), and should they find it useful, interesting, or worthy of a book deal, they should consider emailing me, or *sending me money* if they'd like for the project to see it's conclusion, much sooner than it would otherwise, with their feedback and their valued input.
 Just an idea.